seinecle/codapps/docs/generated-slides/subdir/creating-a-form-two-methods_temp_common.md

 //ST: !
 == 2.
 Another possibility: creating a form without coding - with the GUI
+//ST: 2.
+Another possibility: creating a form without coding - with the GUI

 In the previous lesson we had called this method the "Ikea approach": we just assemble pre-existing blocks, without designing the whole furniture ourself.